KilLo445/NFSPatcher/README.md

 ### Installation (Batch)

-1. Download the [latest release](https://github.com/KilLo445/NFSPatcher/releases/tag/batch) corresponding to the game you want to patch and extract it.
+1. Download the [latest release](https://github.com/KilLo445/NFSPatcher/releases/tag/batch) corresponding to the game you want to patch.

-2. Place the .bat file in your Need for Speed install location.
+2. Extract the ZIP.

+3. Place "patch.bat" into your the games install directory.

-3. Run it.
+4. Run it.